-Easy baked teriyaki chicken recipe using bottled sauce you’ll ever make!
+Easy baked teriyaki chicken recipe using bottled sauce youโll ever make!
 Use chicken breasts or teriyaki chicken thighs to bake in an oven to a golden brown.
 Sweet and savory dinner even your kids will love.

-If you’re looking for a super tender teriyaki chicken recipe using bottled sauce to make a quick meal with low prep, this is it.
-Use our favorite brand, add a little at a time and reduce at the end.
-Our baking hack is shared here, I bet you’ll never go back to any other method again after this. (affiliate links present)
+If youโre looking for a super tender quick meal to make with low prep, this is it.
+Use our favorite brand of sauce, add a little more to reduce at the end for the best results.
+Our baking hack is shared here, I bet youโll never go back to any other method again after this. (affiliate links present)

-The most common cut for this would be white meat, you could use dark too but the timing would reduce a bit.
+The most common cut for this would be white meat, boneless skinless is even better.
+You could use dark meat chicken thighs too but the timing would reduce a bit.

 First tip I want to talk about is what size you should buy.
 Medium is idea, do NOT buy gigantic ones (they were never naturally made to be that large and will have a weird texture).
 I have done a lot of testing and just believe me on this.
+Ok done with my rant over thatโฆ.but just believe me yโall.
+If you want the best flavor and feel choose organic, boneless, skinless medium size pieces.

 Every year we buy meat in bulk so we have a lot on hand.
 Over the years I have tried it all.
 When it comes to poultry I swear by it being organic, there is a huge difference in fat content and texture for sure.
-It also saves better for next day leftover chicken breast recipes.
-Just pay the extra few dollars because it’s SO worth it.

 On to the next tip for the day, the best teriyaki sauce for chicken is this one.
 Veri Veri Teriyaki is my favorite one by far.
-Once again I have tried A LOT of them and there’s a difference.
+Once again I have tried A LOT of them and thereโs a difference.

-The pan will depend on how much you’re making.
+The pan will depend on how much youโre making.
 The amounts listed below are for 3 medium or 2 larger sizes.
-If you are feeding an army, or a few hungry men, you might want to double it and use a 9×13″ baking dish rather than this 8×8.
+If you are feeding an army, or a few hungry men, you might want to double it and use a 9ร13โณ baking dish rather than this 8ร8.

-Let’s talk about the next important way to bake chicken in the oven to get it as tender as possible.
+Letโs talk about the next important way to bake chicken in the oven to get it as tender as possible.
 This is key to the YUM of the overall dish right?

 - Being patient is key